-The protection of academic records, which exist in enrollment management and in the college and departmental files, is covered by this policy.
+The protection of academic records, which exist in enrollment management and in the college and departmental or school files, is covered by this policy.
 This includes the student's right to review these records.

 Responses to telephone inquiries are limited to the following information: whether the student is currently enrolled; dates of enrollment; degree(s) earned if any, date, major, and honors received; address and telephone number.
-Official certification of these items can only be provided by the Office of the University Registrar.
+The Office of the University Registrar must provide official certification of these items.
 Special note: no information, including directory information, may be released if a student has marked all or part of their record suppressed or confidential.